hdShang/arxiv-daily/docs/cs-RO/2025-06-02/papers/250601756v1-learning-with-pycub-a-new-simulation-and-exercise-framework-for-huma.md

 ---
 layout: default
-title: Learning with pyCub: A New Simulation and Exercise Framework for Humanoid Robotics
+title: "Learning with pyCub: A New Simulation and Exercise Framework for Humanoid Robotics"
 ---

 # Learning with pyCub: A New Simulation and Exercise Framework for Humanoid Robotics